Talking race, faith 2 weeks after Sam DuBose killing

 The two women laughed.
 It was Sunday afternoon, but it would soon be Sunday night.
 Locklayer's friend asked her a real question

-Could she stop by later with collard greens?
+Could she stop by later with dinner?